marta-opalinska/Tactico/README.md

 ### Creating An Actuator

-Before creating an Actuator object you need to have a Actuator Driver object created - to do that follow [this example](#creating-an-actuator-driver)
+Before creating an Actuator object, you need to have an Actuator Driver object available - to create one, follow [this example](#creating-an-actuator-driver).

 - ERM Actuator
 ``` cpp